josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 [Next](https://nextjs.org/) is a React app framework; [Nuxt](https://nuxtjs.org/) is a Vue app framework; and [SvelteKit](https://kit.svelte.dev/) is a Svelte app framework.

-You could think of app frameworks as a level _above_ frontend frameworks.
-If a frontend framework is a toolbox, an app framework is a complete workshop.
+You could think of app frameworks as a level _above_ frontend frameworks; if a frontend framework is a toolbox, an app framework is a complete workshop.

 Most app frameworks include some combination of pages and routing, data stores, layouts, image optimization, better SEO and full-page control, data fetching, and/or plugins—usually just about everything except a database to help you build a full-fledged site or app.